TABurrows/taburrows.github.io/_docs/google-cloud/database-bigtable.md

 ### Design a Schema and Row Key

-To design a SCHEMA and ROW KEY in Bigtable, it is helpful to first answer key questions about the data that will be store:
+To design a SCHEMA and ROW KEY in Bigtable, it is helpful to first answer key questions about the data that will be stored:
 - What does an individual row represent? (eg. an individual user, a unique sensor) - to identify row structure
 - What will be the most common queries to this data? - to create a row key
 - What values are collected for each row? - To identify the columns (referred to as COLUMN QUALIFIERS)